 Christianity is supposed to liberate us, and not to keep us in bondage, and that requires the teaching of sound Christian principles and not necessarily old cultures that are no longer applicable to us; so Jesus Christ was emphatic in John 8:31-32 that “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”
 Christians, let us not abide in annulled laws and cultures, let us rather abide in the word of Jesus.

-So, Africa is not under any curse!
-Africa’s setback is plainly the result of the lack of adequate zing for life!
-And we have the opportunity to turn things around for ourselves; that’s the crusade we of Seers Foundation are leading.
-We want to help as many people to get to understand the principles that govern life, especially in the light of what the Bible say, and help people to unearth their true/hidden potential, and get to achieve far more than the ordinary.
+So, Africans are not under any curse!
+African’s setback is plainly the result of the lack of adequate zing for life!
+And we have the opportunity to turn things around for ourselves; that’s the crusade we of Seers are leading.
+We want to help as many people to get to understand the principles that govern life, especially in the light of what the Bible say, and help people to unearth their true or hidden potential, and get to achieve far more than the ordinary.
 And when the numbers are good enough, the fortunes of Africa will turn around for the better.